stackhpc/a-universe-from-nothing/README.rst

     | controller0 | running | 192.168.33.4 | 6230 |
     +-------------+---------+--------------+------+

-VirtualBMC config is here (on the lab server host):
+VirtualBMC config is here (on the VM hypervisor host):

 .. code-block:: console